 Communities with Treaty Rights

-In recent years CNL has also shared PHAI project updates with representatives from the Anishinabek Nation and Métis Nation of Ontario.
+In recent years, CNL has also shared PHAI project updates with representatives from Anishinabek Nation and Métis Nation of Ontario.
 Other Indigenous communities including Mohawks of the Bay of Quinte, and local Métis Councils have also expressed interest in the projects based on their geographic proximity and interest in other projects in the area.
 Over the years, CNL has provided project information mailings to keep these communities up to date and circulates invitations to special events including Industry Day, career fairs and information sessions.

 Historically, the PHAI Public Information Program had included Indigenous communities and organizations as a ‘’primary audience.
 In alignment with the CNL commitment to advance reconciliation through meaningful actions, CNL collaborated with Indigenous communities and organizations to develop the PHAI Phase 2 and 3 Program for Engagement with Indigenous Communities and Organizations to support an open, honest and transparent relationship with Indigenous rights and interest holders.